 The Truth: The Materials and Process of Home Siding Installation is Environmentally Safe

 The underlying misconception is that synthetic materials used in home siding have a profound impact on the environment.
 When, in fact, dioxin used for making vinyl, for example, only accounts for a small fraction of one percent of the emission of dioxin into the environment each year.

 The rest of the dioxin emission comes almost exclusively from natural causes, such as forest fires, burning wood, volcanoes, etc. To address the concern of asbestos used for creating fiber cement, fiber cement was actually created in part to provide an alternative to other materials that use asbestos for the creation of synthetic fiber.

 Myth #6: Home Siding Should Only Be Replaced Once Damage is Noticeable

 Another myth is that home siding only needs to be replaced when there are noticeable signs of damage.
-However, many of the issues that suggest the need for new home siding are harder to detect.
+However, many of the issues with an old home’s siding that suggest the need for new siding are harder to detect.

 It is a great idea to get the most out of your siding, but when it is time to replace it, then you should not delay as issues could worsen.
 For example, putting off replacing outdated siding could lead to water damage to the home’s foundation and inside the home after a bad storm occurs.